Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

-The critical transition occurs when certain identifiable parameters vary within specific ranges.
-Here, we pick the gate variables $\{\tau_d,\tau_0,\tau_r,\tau_{si}\}$ for currents $\{I_{fi},I_{so},I_{si}\}$ and try to find the sensitive range to pinpoint the transition spot.
-Tab.~\ref{Table 2} lists the parameter values, with the ones highlighted in red indicating those subject to tuning.
-The range is carefully selected to elucidate the transition state.

-In Figure~\ref{fig:taud}, we try to investigate the nonlinear property of $\tau_d$, which controls the capacity of the gate of $I_{fi}$ or $Na^+$ current, as shown in Eq.~\ref{3V SIM Current}.
-We present the results for varying $\tau_d$ from 0.4050 to 0.4115, comparing APD-based LEs with standard uvw results.
-Three dynamic regimes are identified—A (chaotic), B (transition), and C (periodic).
-This different nonlinear property can also be seen in the actual simulation frames, where A exhibits frequent spiral wave breakups and C shows stable, self-repeating spiral activity.
-B displays mixed behavior, with B1 (chaotic) and B2 (quasiperiodic), highlighting its transitional nature.
-The restitution plots (APD vs.\ DI) further support this classification, showing a broader APD distribution in chaotic states and a narrower spread in periodic states.
+The transition from single to multiple spiral waves can arise from varying key parameters individually.
+To study the changes in LE values across these transitions, we separately vary the time constants $\tau_d$, $\tau_0$, $\tau_r$, and $\tau_{si}$ over the ranges specified in Table~\ref{Table FK para}. (results for $\tau_0$ and $\tau_{si}$ are discussed in Appendix A).

+In Figure~\ref{fig:taud}, we investigate the effects of varying the excitability $\tau_d$.
+We present the results for varying $\tau_d$ from 0.406 to 0.411, comparing APD-based LEs ($\lambda^T(\text{APD})$ and $\lambda^S(\text{APD})$ with standard $uvw$ results ($\lambda^T(uvw)$).
+We identify three dynamic regimes—chaotic (C), transitional (T), and periodic (P)—to characterize the system’s chaosity as model parameters are varied.
+C represents the state where the LE reaches its highest plateau and the simulation shows the most spiral wave breakups.
+The representative point, as indicated by the red dashed line in Fig.~\ref{fig:taud} for C, is selected where the LE is highest.
+P is identified where the LE reaches its lowest plateau, approaching zero, which corresponds to repeating spiral patterns with virtually no wave breakups.
+Its representative point is chosen when the LE is at its minimum.
+T is defined as the region between C and P. The representative point for T is selected from the midpoint of this transition region.
+In the transition region, mixed behavior can be observed during one simulation, including chaotic state with frequent breakups (T$_{2}$) and moderately chaotic state with significantly fewer breakups (T$_{1}$).
 These observations collectively demonstrate a clear transition from chaos to periodicity.
-Notably, the APD-based LE results closely align with those derived from full-state data, confirming that APD preserves the system's underlying nonlinear dynamics.
+Notably, the APD-based LE results closely align with those derived from full-state data, confirming that APD preserves information about the system's underlying dynamics.

-Similarly, Fig.~\ref{fig:taur} presents the results for the $\tau_r$ dataset.
-Notably, the transition state happening at $B$ exhibits a dynamic behavior similar to that observed in the $\tau_d$ dataset.
-The system oscillates between periodic and quasiperiodic states, with quasiperiodic state showing more wave breakups.
-These breakups are visually manifested as white tip trajectories forming line-like patterns.
-Furthermore, the restitution curves corresponding to both transition states reveal comparable profiles, reinforcing the presence of a shared underlying bifurcation mechanism.

-In contrast, the $\tau_0$ dataset shown in Fig.~\ref{fig:tau0} demonstrates a significantly reduced change rate of the LE.
-The transition window spans a wider range at approximately [7, 9.5], which differs by several orders of magnitude compared to the sharp transitions observed in $\tau_d$ and $\tau_r$.
-This suggests that $\tau_0$ plays a more stabilizing role, yielding a slower and smoother progression from chaos to period.